alejandrods/Cover-Letter-Generator-gpt2/README.md

 - GPT-2 was trained with a causal language modeling (CLM) objective and is therefore powerful at predicting the next token in a sequence.
 Leveraging this feature allows GPT-2 to generate syntactically coherent text as it can be observed in the run_generation.py example script.

 - The PyTorch models can take the past as input, which is the previously computed key/value attention pairs.
 Using this past value prevents the model from re-computing pre-computed values in the context of text generation.
 See reusing the past in generative models for more information on the usage of this argument.

+More information about how GPT-2 was trained to generate Cover Letters: [Cover Letters GPT-2](https://jonasportfol.io/posts/cover-letters-gpt2)

 <a name="Deploy"></a>
 ## Running the App